 Only to enhance the impressive interior sets they used a matte painting for the ceiling of the Throne room.
 There was not a big production company distributing the film with a FX department, so the matte painting was probably executed at London by any British matte artist, but it remains a mystery who painted that ceiling.

 The four Bronston film was Nicholas Ray’s 55 days in Peking (1963) again with Colasanti and Moore as production designers.
-After the success of El Cid Bronston was on the height of his career.
+After the success of El Cid Bronston was at the height of his career.
 They built a gigantic set to represent the city of Peking.
 No miniatures or matte paintings were required this time.
-All buildings were full size, a real delight for Alex Wledon, head of the FX crew that had to destroyed it.
+All buildings were full size, a real delight for Alex Weldon, head of the FX crew that had to destroy it.

-Although 55 days in Peking was not a box office success like El Cid, Bronston, embarked again on a enormous epic film were they recreated the ancient Rome for The fall of the Roman Empire (1964).
+Although 55 days in Peking was not a box office success like El Cid, Bronston, embarked again on an enormous epic film where they recreated the ancient Rome for The fall of the Roman Empire (1964).
 The Roman forum set was the biggest ever built with no miniatures or paintings.

-There is another big set that is showed as medium shots and only once as a establishing shot showing the upper part.
+There is another big set that is shown as medium shots and only once as an establishing shot showing the upper part.
 I suspect they used a foreground miniature or painting.

 The last big show for Bronston was The Circus world ( 1964) directed by Henry Hathaway.
 After the lack of success of the last two films, the budget of that one was abruptly reduced.
-They used real location for most of the Circus scenes renting Circo Price.
+They used reallocation for most of the Circus scenes renting Circo Price.
 Even so, they built some big sets that required impressive painting backings.
 They also used a miniature for the Circus fire sequence.
 Wally Veevers supervised the filming of the miniature with the assistance of Emilio Ruiz.
-For that film it was used an in camera glass painting to show the Circus at Vienna city.
-Probably painted by Francisco Prosper.
+For that film, it was used an in camera glass painting to show the Circus at Vienna city.
+Probably painted by Emilio Ruiz and Francisco Prosper.

-The image without the painting as it appear on the film.
+The image without the painting as it appears on the film.